 Oatmeal baths are an at-home treatment some people use to soothe their itchy skin.
 Colloidal oatmeal, in particular, is regulated by the U.S. Food and Drug Administration (FDA) as a skin protectant.
 This oatmeal derivative can help soothe itchy skin caused by eczema.
 Its antioxidants can help lessen inflammation and itching.
 They also help cleanse the skin while maintaining its natural pH balance and protecting the skin barrier.

-One member said that oatmeal baths helped them with eczema-related itching: “Terrible itching this morning.
+One MyEczemaTeam member described using oatmeal baths to help with eczema-related itching.
+“Terrible itching this morning.
 It drives me crazy.
-I decided to take an oatmeal bath and leave the lotion off for a while … the itching has calmed down quite a bit.”
+I decided to take an oatmeal bath and leave the lotion on for a while,” they said.
+“The itching has calmed down quite a bit.”

 A bleach bath contains a small amount of extremely diluted household bleach.
 Bleach baths can help reduce bacteria on the skin, which may ease eczema symptoms like itchiness and irritation.

 Tub time should be limited to five to 10 minutes — soaking for any longer may cause discomfort.
 Bleach can dry and irritate the skin, so before you try a bleach bath, it’s crucial to speak with a dermatologist.

 Because of its harsh ingredients, standard soap is one of the most common irritants for people with eczema.
 Gentle cleansers should be used rather than soaps, and you should avoid scrubbing.
 When choosing cleansers and other bath items, look for dye-free, fragrance-free products.
 Avoid waterless, antibacterial cleansers, as these options usually contain alcohol and other solvents that are especially tough on the skin.